kolkhis/tech-notes/linux/lfs/index.md

 - [Toolchain Technical Notes](https://www.linuxfromscratch.org/lfs/view/stable-systemd/partintro/toolchaintechnotes.html)

 We're cross-compiling the entire toolchain.
+This means we're building the toolchain on the host system, but it's going to produce code for the target system (the LFS system).
 The reason for this is that it will not be dependent on the host system.

 > ...anything that is cross-compiled cannot depend on the host environment.

 - Note: It's known installing GCC pass 2 will break the cross-toolchain

+### Important Concepts

 A few definitions for the rest of the document: